 Internet

 On the days that it is open, the Ashland Community Library has wifi.
+Even if it is not open, you can pick up the wifi in the parking lot.

 The Turner Memorial Public Library in Presque Isle has an open wifi connection.
 There are several other spots in Presque Isle that have wifi, including Tim Hortons and McDonalds.